Ask International Study Center teachers questions about academic courses, improving your English language level, and developing study skills.

 Qualifications: MS Management, Florida Institute of Technology

-"Before joining James Madison University, I was the Assistant to the Head of School at the Massanutten Military Academy.
+"Before joining the International Study Center, I was the Assistant to the Head of School at the Massanutten Military Academy.
 I enjoy working with students of all ages and from all places.
 I help students with their housing, their food, and their transportation.
 I want to make sure each student has a great experience here at ISC.

 I have traveled and lived all over the world, but my favorite places to visit are London and Crete.
 When not at my desk, I am most likely shopping or resting at Starbucks.